clairefro/learn-rw/README.md

 ..com/ja/somedir/another
 ```

 The filename becomes the page slug.
-The language code because the meta language of the page and should match a valid [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+The language code becomes the meta language of the page and should match a valid [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

 > Note on Chinese: figure out which language codes are suitable for traditional vs. simplified